 The best time to start is in high school, where the risks are low.
 Mistakes are often the best way to learn too and you can afford to make mistakes and write it off as ‘school fees’ when you are in high school.
 In adulthood business mistakes can cost you your house, your car and your marriage.

 Let him watch this one hour webinar with you (so you can discuss it together).
-You can download it free: Learning to Earn Online or Anywhere – its by an SA guy that I’ve followed for over 10 years.
+You can download it free: How to Build a Lifetime Business Online – its by an SA guy that I’ve followed for over 10 years.
 I made my teens watch his webinars too and I now have various income streams online because of him.

 [Edit – what follows about the GED®, was specifically for these families with children with special needs, there are also other more prestigious matric alternatives, which my webinars explain]

-For GRADE 12: What many homeschoolers are doing, including those that are educating their kids in Afrikaans only, is that they are writing the American GED®.
-This credential is recognised in SA as a foreign grade 12 equivalent* and it is surprisingly well-priced.
+For MATRIC: What many homeschoolers are doing, including those that are educating their kids in Afrikaans only, is that they are writing the American GED®.
+This certificate is recognised in SA as a foreign matric equivalent and it is surprisingly well-priced.
 Although the test is in English, it is done on computer.
 You can book each test one at a time whenever it suits you.

 The GED® does not test memory skills but the tests are like comprehension tests- where you get a paragraph about a topic and then questions about it and you must find or figure out the answers from the text.
 The 4 subjects are Mathematical Reasoning, Science, Social Studies and Reasoning Through Language Arts.